 He said Kenya provides not only wildlife — traditionally known as the major part of Kenyan tourism — but also a rich cultural heritage for international visitors.

-Kenya and other East African Community member countries are trying to offer one-stop visas to attract international tourists, he said.
+He said Kenya and other East African Community member countries are trying to offer one-stop visas to attract international tourists.

 "We have taken action and had discussions with our partners in the EAC on the prospects of developing a one-tourism visa that could enable tourists who are applying to go to Kenya to also go to Rwanda, Uganda and other eastern African countries," said Kenyatta.
 "We are hoping that it could be realized very soon," he said, adding that the visa could be issued as early as next year.